gravitational/teleport/.github/ISSUE_TEMPLATE/testplan.md

 - Cluster resources (servers/databases)
   - [ ] Verify that the app shows the same resources as the Web UI.
   - [ ] Verify that search is working for the resources lists.
+  - [ ] Verify that pagination is working for the resources lists.
+  - [ ] Verify that pagination works in tandem with search, that is verify that search results are paginated too.
   - [ ] Verify that you can connect to these resources.
   - [ ] Verify that clicking "Connect" shows available logins and db usernames.
     - Logins and db usernames are taken from the role, under `spec.allow.logins` and `spec.allow.db_users`.
   - [ ] Repeat the above steps for resources in leaf clusters.
   - [ ] Verify that tabs have correct titles set.
+  - [ ] Verify that changing tab position works.
   - [ ] Verify that the port number remains the same for a db connection between app restarts.
+  - [ ] Verify that you can't open more than one tab for the same db server + username pair.
+Trying to open a second tab with the same pair should just switch you to the already existing tab.
   - [ ] Create a db connection, close the app, run `tsh proxy db` with the same port, start the app.
         Verify that the app doesn't crash and the db connection tab shows you the error (address in use) and offers a way to retry creating the connection.